Justin Quinn

 Rev. of Paul Muldoon in America: Transatlantic Formations, by Alex Alonso, American Literary History 35.1 (Spring 2023), 694-696.

-Selected Recent and Forthcoming Articles
+Selected & Recent Articles

 Stevens’ High Sentence for the End Time.
 Wallace Stevens Journal 46.1 (Spring 2022): 10-26 [on Stevens, hyperobjects, and transnationalism]